What HGTV Taught Me about Home Buying, Selling, and Decorating

 More than 20 years ago, a beautiful confluence of creativity and reality began—HGTV.
 The cable channel revolutionized the way everyday people viewed their homes, lawns, and gardens.
 The pioneer shows emphasized decorating and gardening, but later were replaced by the movement that encompasses house renovation and adventures in buying and selling real estate.

 I’ve been an avid viewer along the way.
-While there are shows I adore now, there are the few that I miss from the past.
+While there are shows I adore now, there are a few that I miss from the past.
 Can we get some more decorating only shows back?
 Where are you, Design on a Dime and Decorating Cents?!

 After hundreds of episodes of rehab shows, I know how to demo a dated kitchen.
 Enough already.
 (Note: sarcasm to follow.)